-Granitoid rocks and their extrusive counterparts represent the largest products of magmatic activity on 43 continental crust.
-In zones of crustal thickening associated with collisional orogens, there are several 44 examples of crystalline basements which have experienced repeated episodes of high-temperature 45 metamorphism, partial melting and extraction of granitoid melts (Sawyer et al., 2011; Brown, 2013).
-46 On the other hand, in continental margin arc systems there is much field and geochemical evidence of 47 48 melting of crustal rocks and hybridization between crustal- and mantle-derived magmas, resulting in the formation of batholiths (Barnes et al., 2002; Annen et al., 2006; Kemp et al., 2007; Gray and 49 50 Kemp, 2009).
-Therefore, anatexis of crustal protoliths and formation of anatectic granitoid magmas are 51 key processes for the formation of new crust and its geochemical differentiation (Brown and Rushmer,

-2006; Hacker et al., 2011; Sawyer et al., 2011).
-Field geology, experimental petrology, thermodynamic 52 calculations, numerical modeling, whole-rock geochemistry and Hf-O isotopes in zircon represent the 53 major tools for understanding the origin and evolution of anatectic granitoid magmas (see Annen et al., 54 55 2006; Brown, 2013; Clemens, 2006; Kemp et al., 2007; Sawyer et al., 2011; White et al., 2011).
-Despite the vigorous debate on the petrogenesis of granitoid magmas which began more than 60 yr ago 56 57 (Read, 1948), conflicting views still exist, in particular concerning the melting processes at the source and the differentiation processes which modify granitoid chemistry (Clemens and Watkins, 2001; 58 Clemens and Stevens, 2012, 2015; Brown, 2013; Weinberg and Hasalová, 2015a, b; and discussion 59 therein).
-60 61 Here we present a novel and alternative method to investigate crustal magmas, providing a review of the current research on melt inclusions (MI) in high-grade metamorphic rocks, the source 62 where crustal magmas originate.
-After discussing the origin of MI by incongruent melting in 63 migmatites, granulites and anatectic enclaves and presenting the data collected mainly by the research 64 group of the authors, along with the adopted experimental and analytical strategies, we highlight how 65 66 such tiny inclusions of melt can constrain the origin and evolution of granitoid magmas produced by anatexis of crustal rocks.
-67 vul used in the last forty years (see dataset reported in Kesler et al., 2013), becoming a worldwide-accepted
+Granitoid rocks and their extrusive counterparts represent the largest products of magmatic activity on continental crust.
+In zones of crustal thickening associated with collisional orogens, there are several examples of crystalline basements, which have experienced repeated episodes of high-temperature metamorphism, partial melting, and extraction of granitoid melts (Sawyer et al. 2011; Brown 2013).
+On the other hand, in continental margin arc systems there is much field and geochemical evidence of melting of crustal rocks and hybridization between crustal- and mantlederived magmas, resulting in the formation of batholiths (Barnes et al. 2002; Annen et al. 2006; Kemp et al. 2007; Gray and Kemp 2009).
+Therefore, anatexis of crustal protoliths and formation of anatectic granitoid magmas are key processes for the formation of new crust and its geochemical differentiation (Brown and Rushmer 2006; Hacker et al. 2011; Sawyer et al. 2011).
+Field geology, experimental petrology, thermodynamic calculations, numerical modeling, whole-rock geochemistry and Hf-O isotopes in zircon represent the major tools for understanding the origin and evolution of anatectic granitoid magmas (see Annen et al. 2006; Brown 2013; Clemens 2006; Kemp et al. 2007; Sawyer et al. 2011; White et al. 2011).
+Despite the vigorous debate on the petrogenesis of granitoid magmas that began more than 60 years ago (Read 1948) conflicting views still exist, in particular concerning the melting processes at the source and the differentiation processes that modify granitoid chemistry (Clemens and Watkins 2001; Clemens and Stevens 2012, 2015; Brown 2013; Weinberg and Hasalovà 2015a, 2015b and discussion therein).